aklaudano47/Commodity_Alpha_Engine/README.md

 The model identifies a clear bifurcation in market efficiency.
 Seasonal alpha persists in markets with rigid physical supply constraints, while benchmark equities remain seasonally efficient.

 ![Final Results](RESEARCH NOTE_ Structural Seasonal Alpha in Physical Commodities.pdf)
-*(Note: Replace this with a .png link once you upload the image to your repo)*

 ### Key Statistics
 | Asset | Annualized Alpha | Sharpe (WF) | P-Value |